 Tips on how to choose the right solar panel installer and an introduction to our trusted network of installers.

-So, let’s have a look at how to choose a solar panel installer to make sure you get a good deal and the best possible workmanship.
+So, let’s explore how to choose a solar panel installer to ensure you get both a fair deal and top-quality workmanship.

 The most important factors to look at are: